pixelistik/url-campaignify/README.md

     $newUrl = $uc->campaignify($text, "newsletter-5", "header-link");

+If you are expecting HTML input, it makes sense to only change the URLs in `href` attributes.
+Use `campaignifyHref()` for this.
+It will turn

+    See <a href="http://site.tld">http://site.tld</a> for more information.

+into

+    See <a href="http://site.tld?pk_campaign=foo">http://site.tld</a> for more information.

 Have a look at the test cases to see which situations and edge cases have been covered -- or not.